yiken0724/Traffic-Monitoring-with-Regression-Analysis/README.md

 # Traffic-Monitoring-with-Regression-Analysis

-This is a group project intended for the course MH3510 Regression Analysis at Nanyang Technological University.
-The project was coded in R language using RStudio.
-A Multiple Linear Regression model was used to fit the data.
+This is a group project intended for MH3510 Regression Analysis at Nanyang Technological University.
+This project was implemented in R language and mainly focused on building a Multiple Linear Regression model and fitting the data to the model.
+In addition, multiple tests such as Durbin-Watson test and F-test are conducted to measure performance of MLR model.
+This assignment was graded 7/10.

-Grade: 7/10